 - For 10 points of extra credit, review this

-entire course website, check the online ELI student orientation and email any questions that you might have.
+entire course website, check the online NOVA Online student orientation and email any questions that you might have.
 This must be done in unit 1 of the course to receive credit.

 Unit learning objectives